 Having a chocolate tasting at home is fun Valentine’s Day Activity!
 It’s also an affordable way to have a fun, family Valentine’s Day celebration without having to go anywhere.
-So this Valentine’s Day, grab your significant other, (or grab the whole family) grab these free printable tasting mats, and have your own Chocolate Tasting at home!
+So this Valentine’s Day, grab your significant other, (or grab the whole family) grab these free chocolate tasting score cards and tasting mat, and discover how to have a Chocolate Tasting at home!

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

 I hope you enjoy this and make some fun memories.
 It’s really fun to have a chocolate tasting for kids on Valentine’s Day (or any day).

 A few years ago, Valentine’s Day rolled around and I didn’t feel like going out.
 I don’t remember if I was pregnant or had a new baby or what, but my energy was low and I didn’t feel like heading out for a big night.
 But I still wanted Valentine’s Day to be special!

 At the time, I had two kids and decided I wanted them in on the fun that Valentine’s Day.
 So I decided our little family could have our own fun Valentine’s night!
 I ran to the store and picked up some things to host our own Chocolate Tasting at home, and the kids had so much fun with it!
 I mean, what kids wouldn’t want a parent-approved night of eating candy?

 I had written down on some scrap paper some criteria for our tasting as a means to judge the chocolates we tried.

 Today, I’ve made some fun printables to organize the Chocolate Tasting a little better so the whole family can enjoy it!